gilesbradshaw/SiGyl.retriever/README.md

 SiGyl.retriever
 ===============

-retrieves subscribes to and unsubscribes from data
+retrieves, subscribes to and unsubscribes from data

 	{{#with:get()}}